-Given these natural variations, TPM proposes to use the natural range of pre-mining groundwater elevations, rather than the elevation observed on a single date in history, to characterize the baseline condition.
+Given these natural variations, TPM proposes to use the natural range of pre-mining groundwater elevations, rather than the elevation observed on a single date in history, to establish the baseline for determining if conditions have returned to normal.
 This approach provides an objective and statistically defensible basis for determining if mining activities have caused unexpected impacts to groundwater hydrology.

 Daily groundwater elevations beginning in January 2019 and ending in April 2021 were used to develop the baseline range of normal pre-mining groundwater elevations (Figure 2).
 The data were normalized by calculating the normal groundwater elevation at each individual well and subtracting that from the observed daily value, to determine the deviation from the normal (Figure 1).
 A site-wide standard deviation of groundwater elevations from the normal was 0.9 feet.
-Therefore, it is proposed that a minus three standard deviation value (-2.7 feet) be used to establish acceptable post-mining groundwater levels (Figure 3).
+Therefore, it is proposed that a range of plus or minus three standard deviation values (±2.7 feet) be used to establish a range of acceptable post-mining groundwater levels (Figure 3).
 This approach should account for greater than 99.7% of naturally varying groundwater elevation observations.
 To eliminate the possibility of spurious observations (i.e., noise), it is proposed that a 30-day running mean be applied to the observations (Figure 3).
 The combination of applying a three-standard deviation range and a 30-day running mean should account for nearly 100% of natural groundwater elevation observations.

 For further validation, TPM proposes that groundwater fluctuations in the mined area be compared to those in geographically similar locations unaffected by mining.
-The mine area and adjacent TPM-owned properties has been divided into three regions (Figure 2) based on the locations of three rain gauges [north (RG01), central (RG02) and south (RG03)].
+The mine area and adjacent TPM owned properties has been divided into three regions (Figure 2) based on the locations of three rain gauges [north (RG01), central (RG02) and south (RG03)].
 Figure 4 shows the mean daily (thin dashed colored lines) and 30-day running mean (thick colored lines) deviations from the normal groundwater elevation.
 The lines demonstrate a near match between the north, central, and south sections, with a near perfect correlation coefficient (0.98).
 Therefore, it can be assumed that fluctuations in groundwater elevations between the north, central, and south sections will mimic each other and can be used as a proxy for post-mining comparison.